In what fora are insurance disputes litigated?

 If the insurer remains silent and does not choose to defend the insured, it shall pay the indemnity that would become final and binding on the insured.
 Any settlement agreed by the insured without the consent of the insurer is not binding on the insurer if it did not approve this settlement within 15 days of notification.
-It should be noted that the insurer shall not refrain from approving the settlement for unjust causes.
+It should be noted that the insurer shall not refrain from approving the settlement for unjust causes (article 1474, TCC).

 In the Turkish insurance framework, such a standard CGL insurance does not exist.
-Instead, the Insurance and Private Pension Regulation and Supervision Agency (who recently assumed the tasks and responsibilities of the former Undersecretariat of the Treasury) provides alternative general conditions for the different needs of business organisations.
+Instead, the Insurance and Private Pension Regulation and Supervision Agency provides alternative general conditions for the different needs of business organisations.